 Alice is also part of a number of not-for-profit networks dedicated to improving how technology impacts democracy & society.

-Recent Projects and Articles
+Highlighted Projects and Articles

 Elections, political campaigning and democracy